mkrupczak3/Linux-Hall-of-Shame/README.md

 The only way I can do this is to manually turn off the computer/dispaly service and run a proprietary binary from NVIDIA

-Neither the PPA that is widely recommended nor the Ubuntu driver thingy I'm trying to use ACTUALLY #$%!!ing work. (this is actually very normal)
+Neither the PPA that is widely recommended nor the Ubuntu driver GUI window I'm trying to use ACTUALLY #$%!!ing work. (this is actually very normal)

 First I had to manually edit my grub file to add back in a GRUB screen to the bootup, then I had to GO IN AND MANUALLY EDIT THE GRUB BOOTLOADER TO BOOT INTO SINGLE USER MODE